Save For Your Dream Vacation In 5 Easy Steps

 The first step is creating a vision for the trip you want to take with your family.

 This starts with where you want to go, of course.
 But also, how you want to travel and what your priorities are.
 If you plan to stay in European hotels and eat all your meals out, that’s a bigger budget than if you rent apartments and take advantage of the local markets to cook your meals.

 There are wider price ranges for African safaris than you might expect, depending on which country you choose, how many days you go, and what level of comfort you can deal with (or without).
 You can even do a self-guided safari if you’re really intrepid.

 Also consider things like, will you travel on your own or with a tour group?
 Should you pay someone to help you plan it?

 What activities are top priority, which are nice but not necessary, and where are you willing to cut back to have more money for things you most want to do?

-A clear picture of the trip you’ll take will also help to motivate you to forego short-term spending for your longer-term goal.
+A clear picture of this dream vacation will help to motivate you to forego short-term spending for your longer-term goal.

 Get a wall calendar with photos of the destination or put a picture of the destination your phone’s wallpaper.
 Hang a photo or brochure on the family bulletin board or the refrigerator.

-Talk about your trip family as plan (think, when we go…; not, if we go).
+Talk about your trip family as you plan (think, when we go…; not, if we go…).
 The better you remember what you’re saving for, the easier it will be.

 Step 2: Do the Math To Set A Saving Goal